I.d.e.a. Museum: History

-The mission of i.d.e.a.
-Museum is to inspire children of all ages to experience their world differently through art, creativity, and imagination.
 The museum received its 501(c)(3) status in 1978 and was incorporated after several years in the preliminary development phase, bringing the dream of valley philanthropists Jack and John Whiteman to life.
 The museum was founded in 1980 as the only children's museum in the United States with a focus on fine art.
 In 1987, the Arizona Museum for Youth became a public/private partnership between the City of Mesa and the Arizona Museum for Youth Friends, Incorporated.

 Activities

 Housed in a refurbished 1950s grocery store, the museum contains over 20,000 feet of public exhibition space featuring the Whiteman Family Exhibit Gallery, ArtVille, The HUB gallery, the Snackery, and three classrooms.
 The exhibit gallery showcases new exhibitions several times a year featuring artworks that reflect a chosen topic or theme.
 The HUB gallery is a space that has engaging art activities for all ages to participate in such as building with recyclable materials, creating art on a dry erase marker wall, making contraptions with the Rigamajig, and more.
 ArtVille is a permanent exhibition and activity area, especially tailored for children 0 – 4 years of age as a small town environment.

 Fine arts workshops are presented year-round for children between the ages of 6 months and 12 years.
 Family programs, summer camps, Girl Scout Badge classes, and special Saturday drop-in workshops are also offered that focuses on art and the museum's exhibitions.
 The three spaces are also used during school tours for related art activities led by trained Gallery Educators.

-The Snackery features a lounging area with vending machines, tables, and activities.
-Visitors are free to bring in their own food as well.